billstclair/elm-websocket-client/README.md

             MessageReceivedResponse { key, message } ->
               ...

+            -- When I get the buffering and automatic reconnection done, -- you'll be able to ignore the rest of the response.

             -- You shouldn't `send` until you get this.
             -- I'll add queueing soon, but it's not there yet.
             ConnectedResponse { key, description } ->